Wh0rigin/Wh0rigin/README.md

   * 👨🏻‍💻A student of the Internet of Things，💻Interested in Software develop. 🌐Recent focus on backend.
   * 📚Participated in IoT competitions and maker competitions。
+  * 🎬Interested in video editing,sometimes edit ASMV.None is good for which none upload online.

 </details>